 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Valid IUP license covering 4,871Ha for operation and production valid until 12 November, 2034.
 The License can be extended twice for 10 years if required.
-Nickel Industries Ltd has a Conditional Share Purchase Agreement (CSPA) signed for the acquisition of 60% of the control and economic rights of MJN Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-The exploration work has been carried out over various stages since 2010 by Rio Tinto, Sherrit and other groups.
+Nickel Industries Ltd has a Conditional Share Purchase Agreement (CSPA) signed for the acquisition of 60% of the control and economic rights of MJN Exploration done by other parties Acknowledgment and appraisal of exploration by other parties. • The exploration work has been carried out over various stages since 2010 by Rio Tinto, Sherrit and other groups.
 Historic data records from this work are sparce and incomplete and cannot be used for Resource estimation.
-Geology Deposit type, geological setting and style of mineralisation.
-Laterization of Ophiolite bedrocks, formed in a tropical climate environment through a process of surface leaching over time, two distinct enriched zones of Limonite and Saprolite clays and weathered rocks are typically found in this type of geological setting where concentrations of Ni, Co, Fe and other associated minerals are characteristic and diagnostic Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+Geology Deposit type, geological setting and style of mineralisation. • Laterization of Ophiolite bedrocks, formed in a tropical climate environment through a process of surface leaching over time, two distinct enriched zones of Limonite and Saprolite clays and weathered rocks are typically found in this type of geological setting where concentrations of Ni, Co, Fe and other associated minerals are characteristic and diagnostic Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 The drill database at MJN contains 555 holes with a cumulative total depth of 14,070m.
 Assays total 14,184 samples.
-It is not practical or relevant to include these individual results to understand this report because Ni laterite deposits are at relatively low concentrations (1.2% Ni average) and the Resource can only be represented by a compilation of large numbers of points of observation.
+A table of drill data is attached to this document summarizing the drill hole details as required The Resource can be also represented by a compilation of large numbers of points of observation.
 For this reason, the report has described the deposit using maps of borehole locations, Ni grade isopacs and thickness isopacs, descriptive statistical analyses of assay results, variograms and swath plots of the data to understand the data and check its validity and variability Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade Only assay data from the validated database were extracted for use in the compositing process.
+Where aggregate intercepts incorporate short lengths of high grade • Only assay data from the validated database were extracted for use in the compositing process.
 Composite lengths of 1m were used, which correlates with the majority (99%) of the sample length records and within statistical ranges suggested by the variography modeling.